ncatlab/nlab-content/pages/6/2/6/1/1626/content.md

 +-- {: .un_defn}
 ###### Definition
-A space $X$ is **locally connected** if it is the coproduct (in $Top$) of its connected components.
-Equivalently, a space is locally connected if every point has a connected neighborhood.
+A space $X$ is **locally connected** if every open set, as a topological space, is the coproduct (in $Top$) of its connected components.
+Equivalently, a space is locally connected if every point has a neighborhood basis of connected open sets.
 =--

-For example, a space with only finitely many connected components is locally connected (because then each connected component will be both closed and open). [[manifold|Topological manifolds]] are also locally connected.
-Notice that for locally connected spaces, connected components and quasi-components coincide.
+In a locally connected space, every connected component $S$ is clopen; in particular, connected components and quasi-components coincide.
+We warn that connected spaces need not be locally connected; for example, the deleted comb space of Example \ref{comb} is connected but not locally connected.

+Examples of locally connected spaces include [[manifold|topological manifolds]].

 Let $i \colon LocConn \hookrightarrow Top$ be the full inclusion of locally connected spaces.
 The following result is straightforward but useful.

 +-- {: .num_theorem #coref}
 ###### Theorem
 $LocConn$ is a coreflective subcategory of $Top$, i.e., the inclusion $i$ has a right adjoint $R$.
-For $X$ a given space, $R(X)$ has the same underlying set as $X$, topologized as the coproduct (in $Top$) of the connected components of $X$.
+For $X$ a given space, $R(X)$ has the same underlying set as $X$, topologized by letting connected components of open subspaces of $X$ generate a topology.
 =--

 Being a coreflective category of a complete and cocomplete category, the category $LocConn$ is also complete and cocomplete.
-Of course, limits and particularly _infinite_ products in $LocConn$ are not calculated as they are in $Top$; rather one takes the limit in $Top$ and _then_ retopologizes it according to \ref{coref}.
+Of course, limits and particularly _infinite_ products in $LocConn$ are not calculated as they are in $Top$; rather one takes the limit in $Top$ and _then_ retopologizes it according to Theorem \ref{coref}.
 (For _finite_ products of locally connected spaces, we can just take the product in $Top$ -- the result will be again locally connected.)

 Let $\Gamma \colon LocConn \to Set$ be the underlying set functor, and let $\nabla, \Delta \colon Set \to LocConn$ be the functors which assign to a set the same set equipped with the codiscrete and discrete topologies, respectively.
 Let $\Pi_0 \colon LocConn \to Set$ be the functor which assigns to a locally connected space the set of its connected components.